ramya1807/Hospital-Playlist/README.md

 For modelling,the code consists of preprocessing (with PCA(), MinMaxScaler(), and StandardScaler()) and modelling with Decision Trees, Ensemble Classifier, Ridge Regression and Lasso Regression to predict trauma, total health and specific mental health indicators.

 ### Mel_Spectrogram_and_CNN.ipynb
-Contains the code for tertiary data modelling where mp3 files were used to generate Mel Spectrogams using Librosa.
+Contains the code for tertiary data modelling where mp3 files were converted to wav files using pydub, that were then used to generate Mel Spectrogams using Librosa.
 The spectrograms were then sorted based on their classifications before separated using splitfolders into their training and validation sets (70%-30%).
 The images were then used to perform CNN using Resnet50 to predict trauma and specific mental health indicators.

 ### model_eval.ipynb:
 Contains code to clean data in order to visualize the models for each target.
 Finds the best preprocessing step for classification and regression model for each target.